IjzerenHein/famous-map/README.md

 ##### Enable auto-scaling when the map is zoomed in or out

 To enable auto-scaling set zoomBase to the zoom-level you wish the item to be displayed in its true size.
-This would mean that at zoom-level 4, its size will 1/4 of its original size:
+In this example where zoomBase is set to 5, this would mean that at zoom-level 4 its size will 1/4 of its original size:

 	var mapItemModifier = new MapItemModifier({
 		position: new google.maps.LatLng(51.4484855, 5.451478),
 		zoomBase: 5
 	});

-To use a different zooming strategy, use zoomFactor.
-ZoomFactor can be set to either a number or a getter function:
+To use a different zooming strategy, use zoomScale.
+ZoomScale can be set to either a number or a getter function:

 	var mapItemModifier = new MapItemModifier({
 		position: new google.maps.LatLng(51.4484855, 5.451478),
 		zoomBase: 5,
-		zoomFactor: 0.5
+		zoomScale: 0.5
 	});

 	var mapItemModifier = new MapItemModifier({
 		position: new google.maps.LatLng(51.4484855, 5.451478),
 		zoomBase: 5,
-		zoomFactor: function (baseZoom, currentZoom) {
+		zoomScale: function (baseZoom, currentZoom) {
 			var zoom = currentZoom - baseZoom;
             if (zoom < 0) {
             	return 1 / (2 * (Math.abs(zoom) + 1));